Digital Contact Center

 With a structured VoC process, a business can listen to customers throughout their lifecycle to help create a consistently improved customer experience.
 These programs plan for customer feedback to flow into and through a company in ways that inform and drive action.
 They provide a lens through which a company can see progress against business goals or improvements in a customer experience.

 A VoC program must be linked to an organization’s key business priorities.
 To generate real value, businesses must be confident that their Voice of Customer analytics program produces accurate and reliable insights.
-To do this, businesses should follow a process which includes these steps:
+To do this, businesses should follow a process that includes these steps:

 An effective VoC analytics program focuses on answering questions.
 The question can relate to previous metrics, trends, and new customer behaviors.
 A couple of example questions that a customer experience professional might ask are: